KevinJayData/parachute/README.md

 ### Abstract
-Parachute Health should focus on three types of facilities in order to most efficiently grow their network:
+Parachute Health should focus on two types of facilities in order to most efficiently grow their network:
-1. Parachute should look at the attributes of the converted facilities and find unconverted facilities who match and target them since they are active users.
+1. Parachute should look at the attributes of the converted facilities and find unconverted facilities with similar attributes.
 In this case, the median time to conversion was 31 days with a median of 23 orders.
 Using these metrics we can find 28 facilities who are "super users" that should be converted to the network.
 2. Parachute should have facility agreement numbers that match actual state population distributions.
 I.e. California is the highest population state with presumably the most number of potential facilities, yet its 4th in the facility population list.
-Ohio is 7th by population buy 3rd in Parachute.
-Conversion rate by state is very consistent so that tells me there are no roadblocks like regulations, etc.. that stand in the way of conversion.
+Ohio is 7th by population but 3rd in Parachute's data.
+Conversion rate by state is very consistent (40%) so that tells me there are no roadblocks like regulations, etc.. that stand in the way of conversion.
 The facilities agreements list needs to match state populations in order to drive more conversions in nominal numbers.
+3. Parachute should determine if conversion is important or order volume.
+There are more ambulatory practice facilities but with a middling number of orders per facility.
+However some Facility types like sleep labs have over 6x as many orders per facility.
+Should the focus be on the number of facilities or the number of orders?
+Having the revenue per order would help answer this question.

 ### Question 1: How would you define conversion?
 - Conversion is defined by the converted_at column.